Inspiration for Struggling in America

 A big part of my motivation for choosing photography as a career was to someday create a documentary project of social significance that would help to change the world for the better.

 Hine traveled around the country photographing the working conditions of children in all types of industries.
-He photographed children in coal mines, in meatpacking houses, in textile mills, and in canneries.
-He took pictures of children working in the streets as shoe shiners, newsboys, and hawkers.
-In many instances Hine tricked his way into factories to take the pictures that factory managers did not want the public to see.
+He photographed children in coal mines, meatpacking houses, textile mills, and canneries.
+Hine's compelling photographs were crucial to enacting and enforcing child labor laws in the United States.